 ““PacoimaStories” also features interviews from original community residents (now in their 90’s), who tell seldom heard stories about the town.
 They discuss the towns unique diversity, how it changed over the decades and what makes this historic town so special.

 People that knew Ritchie Valens tell their stories about the legendary singer from Pacoima and his impact on the community.
 R&B Singer Howard Huntsberry (lead singer "Klique"), a Pacoima native, who played the role of Jackie Wilson in the Ritchie Valens movie “La Bamba,” relives his experience with the plane crash of 1957 over Pacoima junior high and the horror of that tragic disaster.

 The film also follows the towns’ struggles through the 80’s and 90 when drugs, gangs and guns hijacked the community.
 Most importantly how they fought to retake their town, by forging a new educational model for their children that has reshaped the entire city.
-The Los Angeles Daily News called PacoimaStories "The most comprehensive documentary ever produced on Pacoima."
+The Los Angeles Daily News called PacoimaStories: Land of Dreams "The most in-depth documentary on Pacoima."